Healthy Homes Assessment Karori

 Home Assessments Karori for Rental Properties

-There are a myriad of concerns to check during a home review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-Some examples include:
+There are many things to be able to examine when conducting a house evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
+The most common are:

-The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of a Tenancy solutions ruling can be extremely costly for property owners and landlords.
-For specialist advice, call today to book your rental properties house assessment.
+The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of an Tenancy services ruling can be extremely costly for property owners and landlords.
+For professional guidance, contact us today to schedule your rental property house evaluation.

 home assessments for rental properties